open-telemetry/opentelemetry-php/user-integration-guide/symfony-integration.md

 use Symfony\Component\HttpFoundation\Request;
 ```

-Next, we create a sample recording traces using the `AlwaysOnSampler`,  class, just before the Kernel instance is created like below:
+Next, we create a sample recording trace using the `AlwaysOnSampler`,  class, just before the Kernel instance is created like below:

 ```
 $sampler = new AlwaysOnSampler();